robert-hh/Micropython-Editor/README.md

 - Squeezing a few lines out of the source code

 **1.12c** Speed up pasting again
-- Speeded up pasting again.
-Slowing down pasting was caused by a in-function import statement.
+- Speed up pasting again.
+Slowing down pasting was caused by a in-function import statement in V1.11.
-- Squeezing another few lines out of the source code by combining two functions, which were anyhow called one after the other, resulting in a enourmous long function handling the keyboard input.
+- Squeezing another few lines out of the source code by combining two functions, which were anyhow called one after the other, resulting in a enormous long function handling the keyboard input.

+**1.12d** Split undo of Indent/Un-Indent
+- Split undo for Indent and Un-Indent
+- Fixed a minor inconvenience when going left at the line start (sqeezed too much in v1.12b)
+- Move a few lines around, such that keys which are more probable for fast repeats are checked for earlier.
+- Some editorial changes